Wyla (formerly Lyndon Withdrawal Unit)

 Clients are able to make one personal phone call on admission to let people know they have arrived and one on discharge.
 All other calls are at the discretion of the case worker.

-Visitors are not permitted at the Lyndon Withdrawal Unit but family and friends can call to check on their progress, within the consent guidelines agreed by the client.
+Visitors are not permitted but family and friends can call to check on their progress, within the consent guidelines agreed by the client.

 The cost for an admission as of 1 June 2018 is $240.